karishmasharma/Power-Bi-Projects/Pizza Sales Report/Readme.md

 This project aims to analyze and visualize pizza sales data using Power BI.
 It provides insights into key performance indicators (KPIs) and various sales trends to help improve business decision-making.

-The SQL queries for extracting and processing data have already been completed and uploaded in the  My SQL Repository.
+The SQL queries for extracting and processing data have already been completed and uploaded in the [My SQL Project Repository].
 This repository focuses on building an interactive Power BI dashboard based on that processed data.

 🎯 Key Objectives